Can’t find the best DIY chicken coop for your flock? Then read our epic list of 44 DIY chicken coop ideas and plans!

 Suitable for a flock of 25 chickens, this rather palatial design uses a combination of plywood and fencing posts to create a spacious coop complete with nesting boxes and poop trays.

-# 27 – The West Wing by Common Coops
+27. The West Wing Chicken Coop by Common Coops

 If you’ve got a flock of boisterous, argumentative chickens, then you can’t go far wrong with this West Wing design.
 Although it looks elaborate and can accommodate a flock of 20 or more, it’s made primarily from pallet wood, making it surprisingly cost-effective.

-# 28 – The Zelda Design by The Happy Chicken Coop
+28. The Zelda Chicken Coop Design by The Happy Chicken Coop

 This guide covers everything you need to know to build great housing for your animals, with dozens of plans for coops, hutches, shade structures, barns, and much more.